This blog may contain affiliate links. Read our disclosure policy for more info.

 Rates start at $85 CAD and increase for longer routes.
 The ticket also includes the sightseeing gondola and the Grizzly Bear Refuge as well!

-Skydiving is the ultimate bucket list activity.
-Golden is the perfect place to check it off of your list – it can’t really get better than skydiving over the Canadian Rockies!
+Skydiving is the ultimate bucket list activity, and Golden is the perfect place to check it off of your list.
+It really doesn’t get better than skydiving over the Canadian Rockies.

-In Golden, Extreme Yeti will take you up over 10,000 feet above the Rockies and Kicking Horse River!
-You will then free fall at 120 miles per hour before opening up that parachute and gliding back to earth.
+In Golden, Extreme Yeti will take you up over 10,000 feet (3,048 meters) above the Rockies and Kicking Horse River – the view from up this high is so awesome!
+You will then free fall at 120 mp/h (193.12 km/h) before opening up that parachute and gracefully gliding back to earth.

-The price for a tandem skydive is $329 CAD and while on the pricey side, there’s no way you’ll regret this epic adventure!
-It’s definitely one of the best things to do in Golden for any adrenaline-junkie
+The price for a tandem skydive is $329 CAD and while it’s on the pricey side, there’s no way you’ll regret this awesome adventure!
+It’s definitely one of the best things to do in Golden for any adrenaline junkie.
+You can book your epic skydiving adventure here.

 20. Paragliding or hang-gliding

-Yet another adrenaline-pumping activity in Golden is paragliding and hang gliding!
+Yet another adrenaline-pumping activity in Golden is paragliding and hang-gliding.
 While we all know humans can’t actually fly, this is about as close as you’ll get!
-Just imagine soaring over the Rocky Mountains – what an unforgettable experience!
+Just imagine soaring over the Rocky Mountains, hearing nothing but the sound of the wind blowing – what an unforgettable experience!

-Unless you are an expert, you’ll want to go tandem with an experienced professional.
+Unless you are a certified expert yourself, you’ll want to go tandem with an experienced professional.
 There are two companies that offer tandem flights, Altitude Adventures and ParaPete Tandems.
-Prices are around $200-250 CAD for a tandem flight and you can get a photo and video to remember the experience.
+Prices are around $175-250 CAD for a tandem flight, and you can get a photo and video to remember the experience.

-When it comes to adventure activities in Golden, either is a top choice.
-Less extreme than skydiving but still with epic views!
+When it comes to adventure activities in Golden, either one is a top choice.
+Less extreme than skydiving, but still with epic views!

 21. Spend a day at Cedar Lake

-After some of the more intense activities on this list, you might be looking for a quiet, relaxed day at the beach.
+After some of the more intense activities on this list, you might be looking for a quiet, relaxed day chilling out in nature.
 If that’s the case, head over to Cedar Lake!
 It’s a beautiful lake with day picnic areas as well as overnight campsites.

-The lake is perfect for swimming or boating, and there are also trails around the lake.
+The lake is perfect for swimming or boating, and there are also great walking trails around the lake, like this 3.2-km (2-mile) route.
 Hiking, mountain biking, and horseback riding are all popular activities here, as well as snowshoeing in the winter.
 On a hot summer day, this is my favorite place to go in Golden to relax.

 22. Go horseback riding

 Most people will opt to go on a tour with a group like Bear Corner Adventures.
-They offer a variety of tours – even multi-day trips! – and cost between $50-$130 CAD/person.
+They offer a variety of tours, including 1, 2, and 3-hour trips which cost between $70-$150 CAD per person.
+For those itching for even more horseback adventure, this organization also runs multi-day pack trips!

 23. Go dog sledding

-Dog sledding is one of the oldest forms of transportation in Canada – and also the most fun!
-Unfortunately, the dog sleddng company in Golden has recently closed its doors for good, however, you can still enjoy this epic experience with Revelstoke Dogsled Adventures based in Revelstoke.
+Dog sledding is one of the oldest and most sustainable forms of transportation in Canada – and also the most fun!
+Unfortunately, the dog sledding company in Golden has recently closed its doors for good, however, you can still enjoy this epic experience with Revelstoke Dogsled Adventures based in Revelstoke.

 The tour will start with some education about how to harness the docs and learn the commands.
-Then, try your hand as a “musher” with some of the tasks to lead the dogs on the trail.
-Or, if you prefer, just sit back and relax and let your guide do all of the work.
+Then, try your hand as a “musher” with the opportunity to lead the dogs on the trail.
+Or, if you prefer, just sit back, relax, and watch the beautiful scenery pass you by – it’s entirely up to you!

 24. Go ziplining

 You may have gathered by now that we are obsessed with anything up in the mountains!
-And it’s just because you cannot go to Golden and miss out on the Canadian Rockies experience.
-One of the best ways to experience the majesty of the mountains, with a bit of fun as well, is the Sky Zipline experience.
+And it’s just because you cannot go to Golden and miss out on the complete Canadian Rockies experience.
+One of the best ways to enjoy the majesty of the mountains, with a bit of fun as well, is the by trying your hand at the Sky Zipline experience.

-This thrilling ride takes you 1,000 feet across at an elevation of 500 feet!
-From up there you’ll have amazing panoramic views of the Columbia Valley.
+This thrilling ride takes you 1,000 feet (304 meters) across at an elevation of 500 feet (152 meters).
+From up there you’ll have wonderful panoramic views of the Columbia Valley.
 There are four zipline tracks, so you can ride side-by-side with your friends.

 25. Go hiking or snowshoeing

 Golden is the perfect place to visit all year round, especially if you are looking to get outside and hit some trails.
 There are so many different trails that can be used for hiking in the summer and snowshoeing in the winter.
-Tourism Golden has an extensive hiking trail map with trails located around Golden and in the surrounding national parks.
+Tourism Golden has an extensive hiking trail map with trails located around Golden and in the surrounding national parks, but we thought we’d share some of our favorites too!

 26. Do the canyon swing *coming soon*

-The Giant Canyon Swing is definitely not the swings you remember from childhood!
-This two-person giant swing will get your blood pumping as you swing through a deep canyon.
-You’ll start with a free fall over the canyon edge, but then the swing catches as you soar out over the canyon!
+This two-person giant swing will get your blood pumping as you free fall 75 feet (22.8 meters) over the canyon edge before the swing catches you, and you swing gracefully through the canyon.

-*NOTE: The canyon swing is opening soon!
-Check the website for current information.
+*NOTE: The canyon swing is set to open in Spring 2023.
+Check the website for current information and pricing.
 We can’t wait to try it as soon as it opens!

 If you’re in Golden for a while, it makes sense to take some time to explore the area.
 A day trip to Banff National Park has got to be at the top of the list.
 There are so many things to do in Banff – it is the most famous town in the Rockies for a reason!